Ådalen 31: Selected cast

+Reception

-Critical reception
+Critical response

+Ådalen 31 has an approval rating of 88% on review aggregator website Rotten Tomatoes, based on 8 reviews, and an average rating of 7.8/10.

 "Beautiful yet uninspired" was the assessment of Pauline Kael.
 "Lush and lyrical as it is, it’s fundamentally didactic, with stereotyped social-realist characters.
 And because Widerberg seems to work best in vignettes and to have architectural problems when he’s working on such a large scale, his argument isn’t clear; he makes the little points but not the big ones.
 So when the violence erupts, we don’t really understand its political significance – we’re left 'appreciating' it, in a rather embarrassed way, for its pictorial values."

 Awards and nominations

 Widerberg won the award for Best Direction, and actor Roland Hedlund won for Best Actor at the 6th Guldbagge Awards.
 Internationally, the film won the Special Grand Prize of the Jury at the 1969 Cannes Film Festival and was nominated for both the Academy Award for Best Foreign Language Film and the Golden Globe Award for Best Foreign Language Film.
 It won the prestigious Grand Prix of the Belgian Film Critics Association.